simonis/HotSpot9_Eclipse_Project/README.md

 Project (jdk9-hs) -> Build configurations -> Set active
 ```

 For some unknown reason, the Eclipse CDT Indexer sometimes forgets your active build configuration.
-This can be easily fix under:
+The following bug tracks this issue: https://bugs.eclipse.org/bugs/show_bug.cgi?id=205299.
+If you want to change your configuration frequently, the following setup is recommanded:

 ```
+Window -> Preferences -> C/C++ -> Indexer -> Build configuration for the indexer -> (choose) "Use active build configuration"
 Project (jdk9-hs) -> Properties -> C/C++ General -> Code Analysis -> Indexer -> Build configuration for the indexer -> (check) "Use active build configration" and "Reindex project on change of active build configuration"
 ```